terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 attached | true | Attach firewall instances to Aviatrix Gateways. inspection_enabled | true | Enable/disable east/west + north/south inspection via NGFW.
 egress_enabled | false | Enable/disable internet egress via NGFW.
-iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name_1 | null | Name of bootstrap bucket to pull firewall config from.
+iam_role_1 | null | IAM Role used to access bootstrap bucket.
+(If iam_role_2 is not set, this will used for all NGFW instances) iam_role_2 | null | IAM Role used to access bootstrap bucket.
+(Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
+Applies to "even" fw instances (2,4,6 etc)) bootstrap_bucket_name_1 | null | Name of bootstrap bucket to pull firewall config from.
 (If bootstrap_bucket_name_2 is not set, this will used for all NGFW instances) bootstrap_bucket_name_2 | null | Name of bootstrap bucket to pull firewall config from.
 (Only used if 2 or more FW instances are deployed, e.g. when ha_gw is true.
 Applies to "even" fw instances (2,4,6 etc)) insane_mode | false | Set to true to enable insane mode encryption